 You can ask to see any document that we hold.
 However, we can refuse access to some documents, or parts of documents that are exempt.
-Exempt documents may include those relating to national security, containing material obtained in confidence and Cabinet documents, or other matters set out in the FOI Act.
+Exempt documents may include those relating to national security, containing material obtained in confidence, Cabinet documents, and an official document of a Minister, or other matters set out in the FOI Act.

 Documents available outside the FOI Act